Change Starts Here.

 United Way Guelph Wellington Dufferin provides funding to programs offered by registered charitable organizations that address the social needs of our community.
 We support a network of local programs that help thousands of people in our community on their journey to a better quality of life.

 Investing in our community is a challenging task – Every year, funding requests exceed the amount of money raised.
-United Way Guelph Wellington Dufferin funding process is thorough, and relies on the support of a committee of Fund Distribution Committee volunteers.
+United Way Guelph Wellington Dufferin funding process is thorough, and relies on the support of a committee of Community Impact volunteers.
 These volunteers review the funding applications, visit program sites, examine community need assessments and recommend funding levels to United Way’s Board of Directors.

 When a funding application arrives at United Way office, it goes through an extensive review process.